 UniFi does offer additional services, like IoT, and smart devices, like cameras, for out-of-the-box support.
 Still, some of the Ubiquiti solutions can be costly as your network expands to larger enterprise configurations.

-What Is Cisco Meraki?
+What is Cisco Meraki?

 Meraki was founded in 2006 as a managed cloud services provider focusing on wireless routers, switches, and enterprise mobility management.
 After being acquired by Cisco in 2012, the hardware and software solutions were integrated into the Cisco family of network hardware.